amalinahamat/Udemy/Complete_DSnML/MachineLearning_Readme.txt

             in the regression proble, the class label is caluclated by taking average of the target values of k neares neigbours. the calculated average value becomes the predicted output for the target data point

+            choosing the optimal number of neighbours (K)
+            - selecting the optimal value for the number of neighbours, K is crucial for the performance of the KNN algorithm
+            - a small K can lead to overfitting, while larger K can result in underfitting
+            - the ideal K strikes a balance between capturing local patterns and generalizing well to new data
+            - technique like cross-validation and grid search can help determeine the best K value for a given dataset and problem. the choice of k also depend on factors like the size and complexity of the dataset, the level of noise, and the desired trade-off between accuracy and interpretability

+            distance metrics in KNN
+            1. euclidean metrics in KNN
+                - the cartesian distance between the two points which are in the plane/hyperplane

+            2. manhattan distance
+                - we interested in the total distance traveled by the object instead of the displacement

+            advantages and disadvantages of KNN
+            - simplicity : knn is easy to understand and implement, making it a popular choice for beginners in ml
+            - no assumptions : knn does not make any assumptions about the underlying data distribution, making it a robust algorithm for diverse datasets
+            - versatility : knn can be used for both classification and regression tasks, providing flexibility in its application
+            - sensitivity to irrelevant features : knn can be sensitive to irrelevant features, which can negatively impact its performance
+            - computational complexity : knn can be computationally expensive, especially for large datasets, as it requires calculating distances between all data points
+            - curse of dimensionality : knn perfromance can degrade as the number of feature increases, a phenomenon known as the "curse of dimensionality"

     2. Unsupervised learning
     - Unsupervised learning deals with unlabeled data, aiming to uncover hidden patterns or intrisic structures